CharlyMannion/CMannion_CV/README.md

 #### Makers Academy (March 2018 to July 2018)

-Makers Academy was my introduction to coding, having never previously coded before attending the course.
-I embraced this opportunity to work hard and learn something new every day, and built apps in 4 different languages.
+I had no prior coding experience when I started Makers Academy.
+But I embraced this opportunity to work hard and learn something new every day.

-As well as learning to code, Makers equipped me with a good mindset and attitude to code through behaviours such as OOP, TDD, Pair programming and XP Values.
+As well as learning to code, Makers equipped me with a good mindset and attitude to code through behaviours such as OOP, TDD, Pair programming, XP Values.

-* Languages: Ruby, JavaScript (and jQuery), Swift, Java, HTML/CSS
+* Languages: Ruby, Swift, Java, HTML/CSS
-* Web Frameworks: Sinatra, Spring, node.js/Express, Ruby on Rails
+* Web Frameworks: Sinatra, Spring, node.js/Express
 * Databases: PostgreSQL
-* Testing Suites: RSpec, Capybara, Selenium-Webdriver, Jasmine, Nightwatch, Jest, Junit
+* Testing Suites: RSpec, Capybara, Selenium-Webdriver
 * CI/CD: Travis CI, Heroku

 #### The University of Edinburgh (September 2011 to July 2015)